varun13169/MIPS32_CO_Labs/README.md

-###All MIPS 32 the lab assignments for CSE112 can be found here
+###All MIPS32 lab assignments for CSE112 can be found here